 Derrida then quotes Merleu-Ponty:

 Propositions have been deemed to be necessary entities that help us secure certainty and absolute correctness.
-If we tune ourselves into the proposition, we will get things right.
+If we tune ourselves into the proposition, then we'll get things right.
 They help secure us from empirical vicissitudes and uncertainty.
-They are the ‘centres’ (Derrida, 1967/78) around which all contingent and empirical expressions gravitate (see Dummett).
+They are the "centers" (Derrida, 1967/78) around which all contingent and empirical expressions gravitate (see Dummett).

 This is the old Platonic worry.

-There must be propositions otherwise we will succumb to relativism, uncertainty and other such things.
+There must be propositions otherwise we'll succumb to relativism, uncertainty and other such things.

-Perhaps it would be nice to have various ‘centres’ or ‘sites’ of various descriptions.
+Perhaps it would be nice to have various centers or "sites" of various descriptions.
 Only then could dispute be stopped.